 Dan Perlman has authored or co-authored over 100 published patents and pending patents since arriving at Brandeis.
 Most of this work can be read online and downloaded with their full texts (see bibliography).
 Dan helps other University inventors including both students and faculty (e.g. Robert Meyer, Zvonimir Dogic and his students, K.C.
-Hayes, Department of Biology and the Fraden lab) evaluate and decide whether an invention may be worthwhile patenting.
+Hayes (Biology) and the Fraden lab) evaluate and decide whether an invention may be worthwhile patenting.

 Some well known (and less well known) facts about Daniel Perlman:

 Of the two Dan Perlmans at Brandeis, Dan(iel) Perlman (class of ’68) arrived from MIT in 1978 as a postdoctoral researcher to work with Dr. Harlyn Halvorson, chair of the Rosenstiel Research Center, studying gene regulation and protein secretion in yeast cells.

 Evolving from the role of NIH-sponsored basic research scientist, Dan as a University Senior Scientist, moved into applied research.
 Financial support came from both biotech companies and from innovative processed food companies.
 Dan brought the founders of the Smart Balance food company to Brandeis, and in collaboration with KC Hayes (biology) developed and patented the "healthy fats" in Smart Balance margarine.
 Dan has also helped develop a number of other famous Smart Balance food products.
 Further collaboration with Hayes has led to developing and patenting healthier cholesterol-reducing snack foods (see Corazonas-brand foods) enriched with natural plant sterols delivered with improved "bioavailability," and a natural dietary fiber prepared from the pomace byproduct of juiced carrots.